DescLending-Project/blockchain-prototyping-sose2025/tlsn-verifier/README.md

 ## Overview
 This service verifies the authenticity of TLSNotary proofs, which are cryptographic proofs that demonstrate a TLS connection happened with specific data exchanged.
-The verifier runs in a Trusted Execution Environment to ensure that the verification process itself can be trusted
+The verifier runs in a Trusted Execution Environment to ensure that the verification process itself can be trusted.
+The tlsn proof verification process takes roughly ±14 ms in TEE.

 ## Features